VE Day marked with events across Northern Ireland

 Secretary of State Hilary Benn undertook a number of visits across the day.

-The 80th anniversary of VE Day is being marked with events across Northern Ireland.
+The 80th anniversary of VE Day was marked with events across Northern Ireland.

 Secretary of State Hilary Benn described an opportunity to remember the “huge sacrifice made by that great generation” at the end of the Second World War in Europe.